Trump Unloads on Reports He’s Being Investigated

 “They made up a phony collusion with the Russians story, found zero proof, so now they go for obstruction of justice on the phony story.
 Nice,” Trump tweeted early Thursday morning.

-He was responding to a Washington Post report that special counsel Robert Mueller is looking into whether Trump tried to interfere with the investigation.
+The tweets came the morning after the Washington Post reported that special counsel Robert Mueller is looking into whether Trump obstructed justice by trying to interfere with the FBI’s probe of Russian meddling in the 2016 U.S. election.

 Later he told his twitter followers “you are witnessing the single greatest WITCH HUNT in American political history – led by some very bad and conflicted people!”

-According to officials who spoke to the Washington Post on the condition of anonymity, National Intelligence Director Daniel Coats, National Security Agency chief Mike Rogers and his recently departed deputy, Richard Ledgett, are among those who agreed to be interviewed by Mueller’s investigators about whether Trump tried to influence the Russia probe.
+“The urgency and national public importance in release of the Comey memos is unquestionable,” the lawsuit argues.
+“It is inconceivable that locating and producing the small number of Comey memos, particularly given their prominence in current public debate, requires any significant amount of the FBI’s time or resources.”

-A number of news organizations previously reported the president asked both Coats and Rogers to publicly deny allegations of collusion with Moscow, while Ledgett reportedly wrote an internal NSA memo about a phone conversation Rogers had with Trump.
+CNN is asking the court to issue an injunction directing the FBI to immediately process its request and release the memos.

-Revelations of the expanded inquiry came one week after fired FBI director James Comey confirmed in testimony before Congress that he had privately assured the president beginning in January that he was not personally under investigation.
+The revelation that special counsel Mueller is examining whether Trump obstructed justice came just one week after Comey confirmed that he had privately assured the president – beginning in January – that he was not personally under investigation.

 But according to the Washington Post report, that may have changed not long after the president fired Comey on May 9.